ansys/pyensight/doc/source/calc_functions.rst

 ``Velo(any parts, momentum, density)``

-Computes a vector variable whose value is the velocity V defined as:
+Computes a vector variable whose value is the velocity ``V``.
+This function is defined as:

 :math:`V=\frac{m}{\rho }`